VIEW: Walk of Fame Master Plan - 50% Schematic Design Progress - November 2020 (PDF)

 The Hollywood Walk of Fame is a Historic-Cultural Monument that is the “Main Street” of the Hollywood community, while also attracting millions of visitors per year.
 It is located on the sidewalks of Hollywood Boulevard, 1.3 miles east to west, from Gower Street to La Brea Avenue; and on Vine Street, 0.4 miles north to south, between Yucca Street and Sunset Boulevard.
 However, sidewalks are often congested, certain pieces of infrastructure are outdated, and the area lacks a cohesive, unifying design aesthetic.
 The goal of the Hollywood Walk of Fame Master Plan is to move this iconic corridor forward into the 21st century, respecting its rich history, while establishing a holistic and long-lasting vision.

 The Master Plan project envisions “a street for everyone,” particularly the residents and businesses that call this area home.
-The project aims to create an inclusive space with wider sidewalks, additional shade trees, a mobility lane, and pedestrian safety enhancements.
+The project aims to create an inclusive space with wider sidewalks, additional shade trees, a protected mobility lane, and pedestrian safety enhancements.

 What is the project’s current status?